 Though he wrote it in 1899, you can see why Georg Brandes once described translation as a “lamentable necessity” for authors working with smaller languages.

-Gender and the Dutch literary world
+Gender in the Dutch literary world

 In 2014, just 20% of translated fiction was written by female Dutch writers, rising to 37% in 2018.
 An increase, yes, but still a huge gender imbalance, and most likely not the only issue of representation.